ga4gh/vrs/docs/source/appendices/relationships.rst

 variation and phenotypes along with interpretations and supporting evidence.
 Data in ClinVar are submitted primarily by diagnostic labs.
 ClinVar includes expert reviews and data links to other clinically-relevant resources at NCBI.
-The VRS specification is expected to facilitate data submissions by providing unified guidelines for data structure and allele normalization.
+VRS is expected to facilitate data submissions by providing unified guidelines for data structure and allele normalization.

 ClinGen provides a centralized database of genomic and phenotypic data provided by clinicians, researchers, and patients.
 It standardizes